debianmaster17/JWTMap/README.md

-# JWTMAP - Modular JWT Exploitation Framework

-**JWTMAP** is a Python tool designed for security researchers and penetration testers to automate the discovery and exploitation of common and advanced JSON Web Token (JWT) vulnerabilities.
+**JWTMap** is a Python tool designed for security researchers and penetration testers to automate the discovery and exploitation of common and advanced JSON Web Token (JWT) vulnerabilities.

-From standard algorithm downgrades to advanced cryptographic modulus recovery, **JWTMAP** provides a modular "arsenal" for testing modern web authentication layers.
+From standard algorithm downgrades to advanced cryptographic modulus recovery, **JWTMap** provides a modular "arsenal" for testing modern web authentication layers.

 ---